Opening a Salon

 What is the minimum floor area per nail chair?

-The practical rule is 8 square metres per workstation.
-This means a salon with 24 square metres of usable area may have a maximum of three workstations (provided all other requirements are met).
-Note that communication corridors, reception areas, sterilization zones, and toilets do not count toward workstation area.
-Always consult the specific layout with your local Sanepid office before renovation.
+There is currently no binding regulation setting a minimum area per workstation.
+The 8-square-metre-per-workstation figure comes from the repealed 2004 regulation and now functions as good practice and a common reference point for inspectors.
+Applying that rule, a salon with 24 square metres of usable area would have a maximum of three workstations (provided all other conditions are met).
+Note that communication corridors, reception areas, sterilization zones, and toilets do not count toward this calculation.
+Always consult the specific layout with your local sanitary and epidemiological station before renovation.

 What if I rent a station in a shared beauty studio?

 If you rent a station in a multi-practitioner studio, responsibility for the technical requirements of the premises rests with the studio owner.
 You are responsible for your tools, products, and procedures.
-Before signing a station rental agreement, ask the owner for the report from the most recent Sanepid inspection and confirm that the premises holds a current sanitary permit.
-A penalty for operating without a permit may affect every practitioner working in the premises.
+Before signing a station rental agreement, ask the owner for the report from the most recent Sanepid inspection.
+Note that a cosmetic/nail salon in Poland does not require a "sanitary permit" or authorization from Sanepid — only a notification (registration) of the business is needed, and the sanitary and epidemiological station inspects the premises once it is operating.
+Do make sure, however, that the premises has been properly registered and meets sanitary requirements.

 Sanepid-Compliant Sanitary Procedure for Nail Salons in NailsReady START

-The NailsReady START package (197 PLN) includes a ready-to-print sanitary procedure covering the technical requirements of Polish Sanepid for nail salons.
+The NailsReady START package (199 PLN, regular price 249 PLN) includes a ready-to-print sanitary procedure covering the technical requirements of Polish Sanepid for nail salons.
 The document includes a disinfection plan, a premises requirements checklist, and a pre-inspection checklist.
 Ready to hand to the inspector at your premises approval or routine inspection.